Boosting Engagement and Efficiency Through Communication and Ownership

 Methods

-10 In-depth interviews
+10 semi-structured interviews

 1 alignment workshop